patronasxdxd/CTFS/docs/AffineDeFi.md

 ### LidoLev3 (`receiveFlashLoan` function):
 - The `LidoLevV3` contract receives the second flash loan.
-- The `LoanType.divest` case is triggered in the `receiveFlashLoan` function.
+- The `LoanType.upgrade` case is triggered in the `receiveFlashLoan` function.
-- `_endPosition` is called, which involves repaying debt in AAVE, unlocking collateral, and converting it back to ETH.
+-

 ```solidity